x74353/Amphetamine_Localization/README.md

 Being a free app, there are no financial resources available to hire a professional company to perform the translation.
 If you are considering helping to translate Amphetamine to another language, first let me say <b>thank you</b>.
 Second, to get started, please follow these steps:

 <b>1.
-Visit [iffy.freshdesk.com](https://iffy.freshdesk.com/support/tickets/new) and submit a ticket letting me know you are going to start work on translating Amphetamine to another language (and let me know what language).</b>
+Visit [iffy.freshdesk.com](https://iffy.freshdesk.com/support/tickets/new) and submit a ticket letting me know you are going to start work on translating Amphetamine to another language (and let me know what language).
+Please wait for my confirmation before proceeding to step 2 below.
+I'd love to avoid having people duplicate efforts.</b>

 <b>2.
 Download the [Localizable.strings](https://github.com/x74353/Amphetamine_Localization/raw/master/Localizable.strings), [AppStore_Description.txt](https://github.com/x74353/Amphetamine_Localization/raw/master/AppStore_Description.txt), & [AppStore_Keywords.txt](https://github.com/x74353/Amphetamine_Localization/raw/master/AppStore_Keywords.txt) files from this Github repository.</b>